Connall1234/code-institute-prroject-two-for-submission/README.md

     - When the visitor joins the page they can see all the relevant parts to the page, and can navigate their way through, also, if they do not know what to do the update bar will give them guidance.

 - **Returning Visitor Goals**
-  - As a returning visitor, I want to play the game without any need to figure out how the game works or what to interact with.
+  - As a returning visitor, I want to play the game without any need to figure out how the game works or what to interact with, and I want the game to be quck and responsive.
     - Quick response times and fast interaction from inputs give this element to the game.
     - Making sure there is no lag between the player input and the expected output makes the game satisfying to play.
   - As a returning visitor, I want to play the game on multiple different devices.
     - The website was viewed on a variety of devices, like desktop, laptop, tablet, and multiple phones.
     - A lot of testing was done to ensure that all functions work properly.
-    - My family and friends were asked to review the project and make note of any bugs they found.

 - **Frequent User Goals**
-  - As a frequent user, I want to have the game feel responsive when I play it.
+  - As a frequent user, I want the game to display fairness.
-    - Quick response times and fast interaction from inputs give this element to the game.
-    - Making sure there is no lag between the player input and the expected output makes the game satisfying to play.
+    - As the code generated is always a random selection, we can always allow fairness in the game.
   - As a frequent user, I want to use the reset feature to reset the scores.
     - The reset button placed where the player can easily see it will accomplish this.
     - Clear guidance on the page along with the reset button gives all elements their purpose.